docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 For better performance, in CS4, we recommend you install any presets for your exporter in the application folder for Premiere Pro and Media Encoder.

-For both Windows and Mac OS: ``[App installation path]\MediaIO\systempresets\[exporter subfold­er]``
+For both Windows and Mac OS: ``[App installation path]\MediaIO\systempresets\[exporter subfolder]``

-The subfolder must be named based on the hexadecimal fourCCs of the ClassID and fi­

-letype of the exporter.
+The subfolder must be named based on the hexadecimal fourCCs of the ClassID and filetype of the exporter.
 For example, the SDK exporter has a ClassID of 'DTEK' or 0x4454454B, and a filetype of ``SDK`` or 0x53444B5F.
 So the subfolder must be named '4454454B_53444B5F'.
 For convenience, you can find the ClassID and filetype fourCCs in the preset file itself, in a decimal representation.

 ----